Dambbu/ZombieDestroyer-V.1/README.md

 #ZomBusters Game
-ZomBusters is credited to: @Dambbu, @ joshuasukwooyun ZomBusters is a one player Zombie Shooter Game, with game controls down below.
+ZomBusters is credited to: @Dambbu, @ joshuasukwooyun, and @kduhyun ZomBusters is a one player Zombie Shooter Game, with game controls down below.
 ###***PLEASE PLEASE READ THE SHOP FOR INSTRUCTIONS AND NUMBERS OR LETTERS TO BUY FROM SHOP!!!!
 The goal of the game is to survive as many rounds as possible and not let the zombies pass the line. -5 HP at a 20 HP Base (line).